VEuPathDB/packer-ebrc/centos-7/ansible/README.md

 environment.
 Currently that means

   - `packer build x86_64-qemu-base.json`
+    - Installs the base operating system.
+    - Creates `centos-7-64-qemu-base/centos-7-64-qemu-base.img`

   - `packer build x86_64-qemu-puppet.json`
+    - Installs Puppet agent.
+    - Depends on `centos-7-64-qemu-base/centos-7-64-qemu-base.img`
+    - Creates `centos-7-64-qemu-puppet/centos-7-64-qemu-puppet.img`

   - `packer build x86_64-qemu-web.json`
+    - Installs software dependencies for EBRC WDK-based websites, including Tomcat Instance Framework, et al.
+    - Depends on `centos-7-64-qemu-puppet/centos-7-64-qemu-puppet.img`
+    - Creates `

 This is similar to the stages for building our Vagrant/VirtualBox boxes.
-These stages may be collapsed into one in the future for the qemu builds because we don't need the intermediate artifacts for that hypervisor.
+These stages may be collapsed into one in the future for the qemu builds because we don't need the intermediate artifacts for the qemu hypervisor.

 - ansible
   - determines the site-specific parameter values